 KEF’s second DVD-equipped HTiB, the gloss-black KIT 200, features five speakers and a subwoofer, unlike the two-speaker KIT100, which uses two speakers to deliver left, right and surround channels.
 It’s due in October at a suggested $2,999.

-Elan: The company will expand its in-wall and in-ceiling speaker selection with its first enclosed speakers and a new customs series targeted mainly for high-performance home theater applications.
+Elan: The company expanded its in-wall and in-ceiling speaker selection with a new custom series targeted mainly for high-performance home theater applications.

-With home theater in mind, the TheaterPoint in-wall and in-ceiling models will include three-way models that could be the industry’s first three-way custom speakers with all drivers aimable.
-The company will also launch its first enclosed home theater speakers. (see page xxx).
+With home theater in mind, the TheaterPoint in-wall and in-ceiling models will include three-way models that could be the industry’s first three-way custom speakers with all drivers that can be aimed.
+The company also launched its first enclosed home theater speakers.

-Snell: The company will expand its custom selection with four models tuned to match its Series 7 bookshelf and floorstanding speakers.
+Snell: The company expanded its custom selection with four models tuned to match its Series 7 bookshelf and floorstanding speakers.
 Two in-wall speakers are priced at a suggested $1,250 and $1,800/pair, and a third in-wall is priced at $1,250 each.
-All feature aluminum back boxes and aimable tweeter.
+All feature aluminum back boxes and aiming tweeter.
 An in-cabinet speaker at $1,250 each is designed to fit inside home theater cabinets.
-It features aimable tweeter and uses multiposition boundary-compensation switches to compensate for the sonic effects of cabinet boundaries, under-screen mounting, and behind-perforated-screen placement.
+It features an aiming tweeter and uses multiposition boundary-compensation switches to compensate for the sonic effects of cabinet boundaries, under-screen mounting, and behind-perforated-screen placement.

 Sunfire: The company’s first architectural speaker is a $3,500-suggested in-wall subwoofer.
-Sunfire’s first non-subwoofer speaker is a 7x5-inch on-wall/on-stand with ribbon technology and side-firing drivers.
+Sunfire’s first non-subwoofer speaker is a 7-inch by 5-inch on-wall/on-stand with ribbon technology and side-firing drivers.